codebyyogesh/livepeer_ai_sumseg/README.md

 **PS**

-Bucket Creation: You need to create an S3 bucket named livepeer.
+**Bucket Creation**: You need to create an S3 bucket named livepeer.
 This bucket will be used for both input and output.

-Input Folder: Inside the livepeer bucket, create a folder named input.
+**Input Folder**: Inside the livepeer bucket, create a folder named input.
 Your input videos will always be copied as process.mp4 in this folder.
 Note that the CLI tool processes only one video at a time.

-Output Folder: Create another folder named transcribe inside the livepeer bucket.
+**Output Folder**: Create another folder named transcribe inside the livepeer bucket.
 This folder will be used to store the transcription output.
 Ensure that the folder name ends with a slash (/) in your configuration.